 Pros and cons – choosing a bundle

 - One contract, fewer bills.
-It can be easier to manage, and pay for, your broadband and home entertainment as part of one deal
+It can be easier to manage, and pay for, your home fibre broadband plans and home entertainment as part of one deal

 - You may be able to save money, especially if there are added extras or freebies.
 But do the sums as bundling may not always be cheaper

 - Less flexibility.
 It’s likely you’ll have to sign up to a 24-month contract if you choose a bundle.
 There are a number of ‘no contract’ deals in the market today, so two years may be too long for some

 What features should I look out for in a bundle?